7 ideas for more cycling adventures with the kids

 The possibilities for fun and games are never-ending on warm and sunny days.
 And where better for your child to let off steam and enjoy the nice weather than at a park or play area?
 The prospect of slides, swings and climbing frames will usually be enough to encourage them to keep on pedalling.

 2. Cycle to school

 The traffic in front of the school gates can be chaotic, with so many parents choosing to drop their children off in the car.
 But the taxi of mum and dad can actually be a threat to schoolchildren's safety and fitness levels.

 Cycling to school gives children more freedom and is good for their mental and physical development.
 Research by the World Health Organization (WHO) has shown that children who do some form of physical activity before school can concentrate better and are more alert in lessons.

-If you're not sure how to prepare your child for the school run on a bike, check out this blog for eight tips for cycling to school safely.
+If you're not sure how to prepare your child for the school run on a bike, check out this blog for nine tips for cycling to school safely.

 Just bear in mind that small children don't quite have all the skills they need for riding safely on the road.
 It's down to the adults accompanying them to stay vigilant and pay close attention on their behalf.
 You can read more about cycling with children on the road here.